 I have been shopping at flea markets for many years.
 I love the hunt, the fun people, and the amazing treasures I have found.
 Today I am sharing my favorite all-time flea market finds.

 Most of you know how much I love shopping at flea markets.
 It’s been a long time since I have shared flea market shopping for obvious reasons.
-So I thought I would share with you my favorite flea market vintage finds.
+So I thought I would share with you my favorite flea market finds.

 In the past, I have filmed my flea market trips on Instagram stories.
 It makes me feel like you are with me while I am shopping!
 As soon as it is safe to shop at a flea market I promise I will take you with me again.